jrparente/app-simple-dinners/readme.md

 ### Short / Medium term features:

+- [ ] Provide more information about the Big Meals - perhaps a link to a recipe, an separete the ingredients for this recipe in a separate shopping list?

 - [x] Work on Mobile version (maybe toggle sidebar with a hamburguer icon?)

 - [ ] Ability to choose number of dinners to generate